deepak786/InstagramLikeColorTransition/README.md

 This is the sample app which shows the color transition animation like in Instagram.

+## Usage
+Please follow the instructions or steps mentioned in gist https://gist.github.com/deepak786/12eee8412fa7914a16774ce546e1a089 to integrate or implement this transition in your existing/New app.

 ## Demo
 <img src="video/recorded.gif" alt="Screenshot" width="350" />